LaptopCat/livebio-tg/AUTH.md

 string mode uses a Session String to authenticate on Telegram.

-You can use the session.py helper script to get a session string.
+You can use the session.py helper script provided with the project to get a session string.

 A session string looks like this:
 ```